Email CSS cheatsheet

 Each client might or might not allow you to add email signatures styled with HTML and CSS.
 On Apple Mail you can, but you need to follow a few steps.

-1. Create your signature in a single HTML file without body and head.
+1. Create your signature in a single HTML file without <body> and <head>, just the HTML of the signature.

-8. Open Apple Mail and test the signature.
+9. Open Apple Mail, select, and test the signature.

 The road to a good signature